-Barr's Hill School understands that both adults and other children can perpetrate abuse, and peer on peer abuse is taken very seriously.
-Peer on peer abuse can include bullying, cyberbullying, physical abuse, sexting, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
-Barr's Hill School recognise that safeguarding issues can manifest as peer on peer abuse.
+Stoke Park School understands that both adults and other children can perpetrate abuse, and and can happen inside and outside of school.
+Peer on peer abuse is taken very seriously.
+Peer on peer abuse can include bullying (including cyber-bullying, prejudice-based and discriminatory bullying) abuse in intimate personal relationships between peers, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
+Stoke Park School recognise that safeguarding issues can manifest as peer on peer abuse.

-- 5.8.1 Barr's Hill School will ensure staff understand what is meant by peer on peer abuse and the school policy on peer on peer abuse by regular staff training, briefings and updates. - 5.8.2 Barr's Hill School will work to prevent peer on peer abuse by - promoting our school values through "PRIDE"; - creating a culture of "telling"; - responding appropriately to all reports of abuse; - working with specialists such as NSPCC, CRASAC, police as appropriate; - teaching students about safeguarding and related topics, so they understand abuse can be perpetrated by peers, online or in person, by strangers or by someone known to them. - 5.8.3 In the event that an allegation of peer on peer abuse is made, Barr's Hill School will investigate this through the relevant HUB and: - speak to both victim and alleged perpetrator; - speak to any witnesses or view relevant CCTV; - record this on CPOMS as a safeguarding matter; - Issue appropriate sanctions including possible permanent exclusion. - 5.8.4 In the event that an allegation of peer on peer abuse is made, victims and alleged perpetrators will be supported by: - referral to relevant specialists such as counsellors, NSPCC, police, vouthworkers; - referral for internal support as appropriate via relevant Hub; - recognising both parties may have previously been a victim of abuse; - working with parents/carers as appropriate; - carefully considering restorative approaches in light of the nature of the abuse; - consider arrangements for the appropriate education of both victim and perpetrator, taking into consideration specialist advice where a crime has been committed or is under investigation. - 5.8.5 The school will never pass off peer on peer abuse as 'banter' or 'part of growing up'. - 5.8.6 Barr's Hill School recognises the gendered nature of peer on peer abuse, but that all peer on peer abuse is unacceptable and will be taken seriously; Barr's Hill School recognises for example that it is more likely that girls will be victims and boys perpetrators of some kinds of peer-on-peer abuse, however anyone can be the victim
+- 5.8.1 Stoke Park School will ensure staff understand what is meant by peer on peer abuse and the school policy on peer on peer abuse by regular staff training, briefings and updates. - 5.8.2 Stoke Park School will work to prevent peer on peer abuse by - promoting our school values through "PRIDE"; - creating a culture of "telling"; - responding appropriately to all reports of abuse; - working with specialists such as NSPCC, CRASAC, police as appropriate; - teaching students about safeguarding and related topics, so they understand abuse can be perpetrated by peers, online or in person, by strangers or by someone known to them. - 5.8.3 In the event that an allegation of peer on peer abuse is made, Stoke Park School will investigate this through the relevant Pastoral team and: - speak to both victim and alleged perpetrator; - speak to any witnesses or view relevant CCTV; - record this on CPOMS as a safeguarding matter;

-4 introduced in Section 5B of the FGM Act 2003, as inserted by section 74 of the Serious Crime Act 2015
+$^{^4}$ introduced in Section 5B of the FGM Act 2003, as inserted by section 74 of the Serious Crime Act 2015